-“Those who wait on the LORD shall renew their strength; they shall soar on wings like eagles, they shall run and not be weary, they shall walk and not faint.”
-Isaiah 40:31
+“Those who wait on the LORD shall renew their strength; they shall mount up on wings like eagles, they shall run and not be weary, they shall walk and not faint.”
+Isaiah 40:31 (NKJV)

 Waiting on God, seeking Him, His presence, renews our strength.
-Last month I shared my thoughts about why we should wait on God instead of running ahead of Him to make life work our way.
-But waiting on God also means waiting for Him in the secret place – the place of intimacy with God.
+Waiting on God not only means not running ahead of Him, but also waiting for Him in the secret place – the place of intimacy with God.

-Unfortunately for us, we are so tuned to be active, make plans, get things done, work our to-do list, that we have become incapable to unwind and be calm.
-If we unwind at all, we tend to be busy yet again with our phones, TV or other activities.
+Unfortunately for us, we are so tuned to be active, make plans, get things done, work on our goals, that we have become incapable to unwind and be calm.
+If we unwind at all, then often we entertain ourselves with our phones, TV or other activities.

-Think about the last time you were completely calm, with the world and the noises around you shut out.
-Your last evening spent in intentional quiet solitude.
+Think about the last occasion spent in intentional, quiet solitude, with the world and the noises around you shut out.

 Astonishingly, despite our hustle and the constant occupation of our mind, God still finds a way to speak to us.
-I wonder how intense and clear His voice would be if we only took time out to be still, seek His face and wait for Him to meet with us.
+I wonder how intense and clear His voice would be if we only took time out to be still, seek His face and wait for God to meet with us.

 Is it possible though that these are again another expression of our restlessness?
 It’s not a TV show, not social media, not a newspaper, yet it is someone else’s voice blaring at us.
 It is never us and God.
 Just the two.
 Alone.